We have earned a global reputation from treating more than 10,000 patients from around the world since 1989.

 At UVA, we work as an integrated team to provide care to our patients.
 Our team includes specialists in:

 - Medical physics

-Jason Sheehan, MD, director of the Gamma Knife Center, trained under Ladislau Steiner, who helped develop the first Gamma Knife 30 years ago.
+Jason Sheehan, MD, directs the Gamma Knife Center.
+He trained under Ladislau Steiner, who helped develop the first Gamma Knife 30 years ago.
 Sheehan teaches numerous neurosurgeons and radiation oncologists in the technique of radiosurgery.
 Many of his students start radiosurgical centers in other parts of the world.

 James Larner, MD, chair of radiation oncology, helped create the Gamma Knife center with Dr. Steiner.

 Paul Read, MD, PhD, vice chair of radiation oncology, helps treat patients with Gamma Knife and stereotactic body radiotherapy.

 David Schlesinger, PhD, is chief of medical physics for the Gamma Knife radiosurgery program.

 Zhiyuan Xu, MD, neurosurgery instructor, performs Gamma Knife radiosurgery and helps to oversee clinical and radiosurgical research.